Stef16Robbe/kman/README.md

 ## What is it

-It's simple; `kman` allows you to update Kubernetes oauth tokens in your kubeconfig.
+It's simple; `kman` helps you in updating (expired) Kubernetes oauth tokens in your kubeconfig.
 This way you retain a minimal amount of contexts that you can properly name & identify.

 ## How do I install it